Victoria M. Rizzo

 - Efficacy and cost-effectiveness of social work interventions in chronic illness and aging

-- University/community agencies research partnerships to promote and sustain evidence-based practice
+- University/community agency research partnerships to promote and sustain evidence-based practice

-- The implications of health policy and health care financing for social work practice in aging
+- Implications of health policy and health care financing for social work practice in aging